 - Using the API, the steering user assigns weights to the target delivery services.

 - If desired, the steering user can create filters for the target delivery services.

 For more information see the steering how-to guide.

 Starting with version 1.7 Traffic Router added the ability to allow https traffic between itself and clients on a per http type delivery service basis.

-The establishing of an HTTPS connection is much more computationally demanding than an HTTP connection.
+As of version 3.0 Traffic Router has been integrated with native OpenSSL.
+This makes establishing HTTPS connections to Traffic Router much less expensive than previous versions.
+However establishing an HTTPS connection is more computationally demanding than an HTTP connection.
 Since each client will in turn get redirected to ATS, Traffic Router is most always creating a new HTTPS connection for all HTTPS traffic.
-It is likely to mean that an existing Traffic Router will have some decrease in performance depending on the amount of https traffic you want to support As noted for DNSSEC, you may need to plan to scale Traffic Router vertically and/or horizontally to handle the new load
+It is likely to mean that an existing Traffic Router may have some decrease in performance if you wish to support a lot of HTTPS traffic.
+As noted for DNSSEC, you may need to plan to scale Traffic Router vertically and/or horizontally to handle the new load

 The summary for setting up https is to:

 - Select one of ‘https’, ‘http and https’, or ‘http to https’ for the delivery service